Texiwill/aac-lib/ovfimport/README.md

 for more items.

 ### Changelog
+1.3 Support for ISO images such as VCSA plus change how we handle ZIP files.
+Specify the ZIP file or ISO on the command line and they are extracted into separate directories.
+They are not handled if just in the directory.

 1.2 updates to support Nested ESXi Appliance with the need for the --allowAllExtraConfig option to ovftool

 1.1 changed forceIpv6 to be just ipv6 in lookup with a directive to look up the exact keyvalue pair.